-Why, then, these restrictions?
+Why, then, are these restrictions in place?
 Again, this is because the web hosting service is shared.
 Hence, hundreds of customers have their pages on one web server.
 If one of the sites begins (for any reason) to send messages in bulk and is subsequently blocked by an email server, everyone else from the same server will be blocked (because all sites have the same IP address).

 E-mail servers over the Internet protect their users and customers by blocking the source of a suspicious number of e-mail messages from one source.
 This blocking can be temporary but also permanent.
-And if they choose to permanently block all e-mails from our web hosting, no customer will send anything to them (not even regular requested messages).
-And surely none of our customers want that.
+If they choose to permanently block all e-mails from our web hosting services, no customer will send anything to them (not even regular requested messages).
+Surely none of our customers want that.

 This solution is not evil.
 Do not take it as a restriction directed against you.
 Take it as your protection against the misuse of your site for illegal activities.
 With this precautionary measure, we can ensure that the right solicited emails always reach your customers, friends, visitors, etc. from your site.